Kodraaan/TEJ4M-Final/log.md

 ## May 21
 Working on seed node directory server code and a basic client to test it.
 The directory allows an entrant to the crypto network to find a first node to connect to.
 The directory will keep a queue of opt-in nodes which helps create an effective network.

+## May 29
+A protocol reference file is created to record the messages sent in the network and their respective purpose.